ryanlintott/FrameUp/README.md

 ```

 ### keyboardHeight
 An environment variable that will update with animation as the iOS keyboard appears and disappears.
+It will always be zero for non-iOS platforms.

 `Animation.keyboard` is added as an approximation of the keyboard animation curve and is used by keyboardHeight.